Rinalpatel21/CLlUqAi7OvalF1k3/README.md

 Based on the statsmodel Logistic Regression (which offers interpretable coefficients), X5 (courier satisfaction) and X1 (on-time delivery) are the most important features positively impacting customer happiness.
 X3 (ordered everything wanted) and X4 (good price) are also significant.
 X2 ('contents as expected') is important, albeit negatively correlated, indicating it's still a significant factor in dissatisfaction.

 ### Question to Remove
 X6 ('the app makes ordering easy for me') is the strongest candidate for removal in the next survey.
 Its impact on customer happiness, as measured by the odds ratio in logistic regression, is the smallest among all positive predictors (8% increase).
-More importantly, its removal from the sklearn Logistic Regression model resulted in virtually no change in performance metrics, indicating it provides minimal unique predictive value to this model.
+More importantly, its removal from the Logistic Regression model resulted in virtually no change in performance metrics, indicating it provides minimal unique predictive value to this model.

 ### Important Business Consideration about Feature Elimination
 Feature elimination does not imply that app usability is unimportant operationally.
 Rather, it indicates that within this dataset, app ease of ordering does not significantly differentiate happy and unhappy customers.